 Bake the bread

-- Heat your oven to 260°C/500°F with a heat proof dish on the bottom and a baking sheet around the middle.
-It's important to turn off the fan assist.
+- Heat your oven to 260°C/500°F with a heat-proof dish on the bottom and a baking sheet around the middle.
+It's essential to turn off the fan assist.

 - Roll the towel so it can fit into the dish.
-Open the oven and place the towel in the dish and pour over all the water.
+Open the oven, place the towel in the heatproof dish and pour over all the water.
 Make sure the entire towel is wet.

 - Close the oven and let the oven steam for about 20 minutes.

-- Then open the oven and take the hot baking sheet from the oven and place it on something heat proof on your counter (I used a cutting board).
+- Then open the oven, take the hot baking sheet from the oven and place it on something heatproof on your counter (I used a cutting board).

 - Score them using a sharp knife.
 I used a paring knife.

 - Put the sheet into the oven and let it bake for 20 minutes.

 - Then open the oven door and remove the steaming pan.